| EXECUTIVE SUMMARY

 occur from time to time.

-6. The most serious consequence for the short and
+6. The most serious consequence for the short and middle term is the possibility of massive famines in

 certain parts of the world, especially the poorest regions.